How Does the Statute of Limitations Affect My Personal Injury Case?

 If you have been injured in a car accident, slip and fall or any other accident that has caused you injury, you may be considering filing a personal injury insurance claim or lawsuit to obtain compensation for the damages you are dealing with.
 However, you should be aware that there is a time limit for filing your claim.

-Our New Jersey personal injury attorneys discuss the statute of limitations and how it affects your case below.
+Our Hasbrouck Heights personal injury attorneys discuss the statute of limitations and how it affects your case below.
 For assistance with your personal injury case, schedule a free, no obligation consultation today with one of our skilled lawyers today.

 Time Limits for Your Claim

 Under New Jersey’s statute of limitations for filing a lawsuit for personal injuries you have two years from the date of the accident that caused your injury to file a lawsuit.
 The two-year statute of limitations covers all types of personal injury cases, whether based on negligence or an intentional act.

 Your case must be filed in court before the two-year statute runs out.
 This means that you have two years from the date of the incident to file a complaint and any other required paperwork with the court.

 If your personal injury lawsuit is not filed within the statute of limitations, it is likely that your case will be dismissed.
 When your case is dismissed, you lose your right to pursue compensation for your injuries through a lawsuit.